§ 28-21-3. Employer notice requirements — Chemical identification lists.

 (a)(1) Each employer shall obtain and maintain chemical identification lists containing the following information with regard to the chemical substances:

 (i) The common and trade names of all designated substances present in the workplace in alphabetical order, cross referenced to their chemical names;

-(ii) For mixtures, the list shall contain the chemical and/or trade names of any mixture that contains designated substances present in amounts greater than one percent (1%) of a volume of more than two (2) gallons or ten (10) pounds within the workplace except in the case of carcinogens, mutagen, or teratogen which shall be reported if they are present in amounts of one part per ten thousand (10,000) by volume or greater; and, provided, that nothing contained in this subdivision precludes the director of labor and training from establishing more stringent standards pursuant to rules and regulations in conformity with the Administrative Procedures Act, chapter 35 of title 42.
+(ii) For mixtures, the list shall contain the chemical and/or trade names of any mixture that contains designated substances present in amounts greater than one percent (1%) of a volume of more than two gallons (2 gals.) or 10 pounds (10 lbs.) within the workplace except in the case of carcinogens, mutagen, or teratogen that shall be reported if they are present in amounts of one part per ten thousand (10,000) by volume or greater; and, provided, that nothing contained in this subdivision precludes the director of labor and training from establishing more stringent standards pursuant to rules and regulations in conformity with the administrative procedures act, chapter 35 of title 42.

 (2) The chemical identification list shall include the individual designated substances present in the mixture except as provided in § 28-21-10.